replicate/cog/docs/getting-started-own-model.md

 # Getting started with your own model

-This guide will show you how package up your trained model with Cog and run predictions on it.
+This guide will show you how put your own machine learning model in a Docker image using Cog.
+If you haven't got a model to try out, you'll want to follow the [main getting started guide](getting-started.md).

 ## Define the environment